facebook/react-native-website/website/versioned_docs/version-0.67/usewindowdimensions.md

 import { useWindowDimensions } from 'react-native';
 ```

-`useWindowDimensions` automatically updates `width` and `height` values when screen size changes.
+`useWindowDimensions` hook automatically updates all of its values when screen size or font scale changes.
 You can get your application window's width and height like so:

 ```jsx
 const { height, width } = useWindowDimensions();